Guide for track day first timers

 Over the years the same questions arise from people heading off to their first track day with the MX-5 Club of NSW at either Wakefield Park or Sydney Motorsport Park (SMP).
 So we thought it would be a good idea to list out what needs to be done to your car and what to do when you arrive at the track, all in one easy to find guide.

-Let's assume you’ve read the supplementary regulations, found the class you should be running in, and have registered for the event through the Club's online booking system.
+Let's assume you’ve read the supplementary regulations for the event, found the class you should be running in, and have registered for the event through the Club's online booking system.

-You have also printed out all the forms and paperwork required on the day, which include:
+You have also printed out all the forms and paperwork required on the day (links sent by email), which include:

 - Information Sheet - tells you what you need to know for an enjoyable day